We Should All Stop Listening to Parkland Students on the Matter

 High-capacity magazines that hold more than 10 rounds serve only one purpose — to allow someone to shoot as many bullets as possible, in the shortest amount of time.
 These magazines are devastating and need to be banned.

-So we have a policy proposal on the table to make every 30 round magazine in the country illegal, on the presumption that mass shooters would follow that law, in order to reduce the number of rounds fired in this hypothetical “mag law-abiding mass school shooting” by 7%, and save one kid.
-What happens after the next school shooting, where let’s say 20 people die?
-Do we throw a party celebrating that it wasn’t 21, due to our sweeping magazine reform?
+So we have a policy proposal on the table to make every 30 round magazine in the country illegal, on the presumption that mass shooters would follow that law, in order to reduce the number of rounds fired in this hypothetical “mag law-abiding mass school shooting” by 2%, and save nobody.
+What happens after the next school shooting?
+Do we finally remember that the Parkland shooter was actually following the hypothetical post-Parkland mag ban?

 This is just silly, from a policy standpoint, because the policy is broad, difficult, impacts a tremendous number of lives, and has no significant or verifiable efficacy.
 Why do we arrive at such silly policies?
 The people who concoct the policies seem to think that if the shooter couldn’t find a 30 round magazine, he would have stayed at home playing X-Box.
 We know this isn’t true, because the Parkland guy didn’t stay at home playing X-Box.

 It’s also worth noting, that a ban on magazines over 10 rounds would make every pistol carried by every police officer in the country illegal, as well as most pistols bought for home defense.